florentgonon/aldo-store-api/README.md

     * GET all stores
     * GET all inventories for given store
     * PUT Update an inventory for a given shoe and store
+    * POST Create a transfer (in fact update two inventories) of shoes between two stores

 ### Technical stack :